-A Diploma in Animal Husbandry is 2-3-year full-time education focusing on livestock management, breeding, nutrition, and health management.
+A Diploma in Animal Husbandry is 2-3-year full-time course focusing on livestock management, breeding, nutrition, and health management.
 This program is particularly meant for students who love animals and are interested in agriculture.
 Students can provide practical hands-on training, including farm management, animal physiology, and control of diseases.
 Students can impart practical hands-on training through activities such as farm management, animal physiology, and disease control.

 Top colleges providing this course include Kamdhenu University, College of Veterinary and Animal Sciences, and the Rajasthan University of Veterinary and Animal Sciences.
-Once completed, the degree certificate holders can take up jobs such as Dairy Farm Manager, Veterinarian Assistant, or Livestock Supervisor, with job opportunities further classified under government departments (Animal Husbandry and Fisheries), NGOS, and private agribusinesses.
+Once completed, the degree certificate holders can take up jobs such as Dairy Farm Manager, Veterinarian Assistant, or Livestock Supervisor, with job opportunities further classified under government departments (Animal Husbandry and Fisheries), NGOs, and private agribusinesses.

 A Diploma in Animal Husbandry is a two-year full-time undergraduate course offered by many government and private institutions in India.
-The animal husbandry diploma courseequips the learner with the necessary skills to work in a range of agricultural enterprises, veterinary clinics, farms, and ranches.
+The animal husbandry diploma course equips the learner with the necessary skills to work in a range of agricultural enterprises, veterinary clinics, farms, and ranches.

 Category | Details |